 Part Four: “Perseverance”

 We have reduced our expectations for Missinaibi House.
 A real estate agent would say it has no curb appeal.
 Situated on a small, marshy outcropping called Nemekee Point, the site is the definition of forgettable.
-In fact, on the Adventure Series topographical map we are using, the old fort is actually wrongly located one kilometre awa y.
+In fact, on the Adventure Series topographical map we are using, the old fort is actually wrongly located one kilometre away.
 History has not just forgotten this spot, it’s now rubbing it in.
 Reeds grow around the shore and the land is covered thickly with aspen.
-Even the old ministry sign marking this as an historic site is so smothered by overgrowth that it’s almost fully hidden.
+Even the old ministry sign marking this as a historic site is so smothered by overgrowth that it’s almost fully hidden.

 But if the land survey looks uninviting, the archaeological dive potential is even worse.
 “The water is only three feet deep,” I say, gazing down at the sandy bottom.“If one of the fur traders or trappers actually dropped something here, they could just reach down and grab it.”